-Do not feel discouraged by this, since there are real opportunities for getting high paying clients in this type of platforms.
-For example, Upwork might ask for a 20% fee, but if you land a job with an Enterprise Client, the fee will be reduced, and if you go over a certain threshold, your fees will be seen reduced to a 10%.
-It is still reducing your income, but this of it as a safety warranty.
+Do not feel discouraged by this, since there are real opportunities for getting high-paying clients on this type of platform.
+For example, Upwork might ask for a 20% fee, but if you land a job with an Enterprise Client, the fee will be reduced, and if you go over a certain threshold, your fees will be seen reduced to 10%.
+It is still reducing your income, but this is a safety warranty.

 If payments are verified and the money is in escrow, you will get paid for your work.
 There are no hassles around actually getting paid, which can be a problem if you work completely on your own.

 Another nice aspect of Upwork and similar platforms is that you are able to make yourself more noticeable by getting reviews from clients and doing skill tests.
 You can be really successful and make good money off these platforms.
 You can even grow your network there, by being added to talent clouds and groups of qualified freelancers.